Tibor Gergely: Career

 Gergely's early works were influenced by Paul Cézanne and Cubism.
 He created oil paintings of landscapes and portraits, often with a somber tone.

 Largely a self-taught artist, he also contributed several covers of The New Yorker, mostly during the 1940s.
 Among the most popular children's books Gergely illustrated are The Happy Man and His Dump Truck, Busy Day Busy People, The Magic Bus (by Maurice Dolbier), The Little Red Caboose, The Fire Engine Book, Tootle, Five Little Firemen, Five Hundred Animals from A to Z, and Scuffy the Tugboat.
 Many of his better known books were published by Little Golden Books.
 His best work is collected in The Great Big Book of Bedtime Stories.
 He became a U.S. citizen in 1948.

+Death

 Gergely died in 1978, in New York.

 As of 2001, Tootle was the all-time third best-selling hardcover children's book in English, and Scuffy the Tugboat was the eighth all-time bestseller.